Simon-Busch/Merkle-tree-test/README.md

 - The `verifyProof.js` should also look familiar.
 This was the last stage in the module.
 You can use this function to prove a name is in the merkle root, as show in the example.

 # disclaimer
-This exercise shell from Alchemy university.
+This exercise shell comes from Alchemy university.